application-research/delta/README.md

 ![image](https://user-images.githubusercontent.com/4479171/217404677-7fca404c-a89a-48b4-bc83-3f223dd6508d.png)

 ## Features
 - Creates a deal for large files.
 The recommended size is 1GB.
 - Shows all the deals made for specific user
 - Built-in gateway to view the files while the background process creates the deals for each

 This is strictly a deal-making service.
 It'll pin the files/CIDs but it won't keep the files.
 Once a deal is made, the CID will be removed from the blockstore.
 For retrievals, use the retrieval-deal microservice.

+## Process Flow
+- client upload files
+- service queues the request for content or commp
+- dispatcher runs every N seconds to check the request

 ## Configuration